 Prepare suitable forms to use for release of liability and record-keeping

 This course does NOT teach prenatal massage techniques.
 You will learn that in Step Two.
-Upon completion of this course, you have the option of taking the next course in the pregnancy massage series, to earn the title of Certified Prenatal Massage Therapist.
-From there, you also have the option of taking the third course in the series, to earn the title of Certified Massage Doula.
+Upon completion of this course, you have the option of taking the next course in the pregnancy massage series, to earn the title of Prenatal Massage Specialist.
+From there, you also have the option of taking the third course in the series, to earn the title of Massage Doula Specialist.

 Table of Contents: